crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 ### Set up the local directory

-To ensure the access rights for user, group and world are correct for all files and directories crreated, we have to configure the directory with the correct access rights.
+To ensure the access rights for user, group and world are correct for all files and directories crreated, we must configure the directory with the correct access rights.
-Create the repositiry root directory and install the `setfacl` command:
+Create the repository root directory and install the `setfacl` command:

 ```bash
 $ sudo mkdir -p /path/to/repository